 Maintain your focus

 Along with stable footage, ensuring your video is correctly focused (and the main subject is in focus, and stays in focus) is another key factor in making good quality footage.

-Depending on the camera you are using, it may have a very good autofocus (AF) system that works well while recording video.
-However, if it doesn’t, then you might want to check your focus settings, and fix focus when you start recording (as long as your subject doesn’t move), or alternatively use manual focus and adjust when needed.
-Some cameras let you fix focus, and then adjust while recording, using the touch-screen – just be careful that the camera doesn’t pick up the noise of you touching the screen if you do use this feature.
+Alternatively, use manual focus and adjust when needed.
+Some cameras let you fix focus, and then adjust while recording, using the touch-screen – just be careful if using this feature that the camera doesn’t pick up the noise of you touching the screen.

 Exposure in video